eliagbayani/docker_eol_connectors/README.md

       5. Then run **Build Now**
       6. This should output the same information as: http://localhost:81/test_development.php

-6. To test MySQL from the host:
+6. To test MySQL from the host.
+Use these credentials:
    ```sh
    Host = localhost
    Port = 4001